devcodus/react_eshop/README.md

 Open [http://localhost:3000](http://localhost:3000) to view my frontend in your browser.

-The page will reload when you make changes.\
+The page will reload when you make changes.

-My eShop will only display properly if you have downloaded my [backend](https://github.com/devcodus/flask_eshop_backend) and followed the instructions in there to spin up the server.
+My eShop will only display properly if you have downloaded my [backend](https://github.com/devcodus/flask_eshop_backend) and followed the instructions there to spin up the server.

+Happy Shopping!